-Nasrallah’s Assassination Puts Hezbollah and the Unity of Arenas in a Critical Moment
+Nasrallah’s Assassination Puts Hezbollah and the Unification of the arenas in a Critical Moment

 The assassination of Hezbollah Secretary-General Hassan Nasrallah puts the movement in a critical moment, exacerbating the damage to its military structure.
-This raises questions about Hezbollah’s position in confrontation with Israel, the Iranian approach toward its most important allies, and the stance of the other parties in the “Unity of Arenas.”
+This raises questions about Hezbollah’s position in confrontation with Israel, the Iranian approach toward its most important allies, and the stance of the other parties in the “Unification of the arenas.”

 by STRATEGIECS Team